Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 We ran experiments to show how the $\alpha$ in the freeze algorithms influences training speed.
 The result clearly demonstrates that a larger $\alpha$ (excessive freeze) leads to a greater speedup but suffers from a slight performance degradation.
 In the case shown in Figure 10, where $\alpha=1/5$, freeze training outperforms normal training and obtains a $2.04$-fold speedup.
 We provide more results in the Appendix.

-### Optimal Chunks in elastic pipeline
+### Optimal Chunks in the elastic pipeline

 <p align="center">
 <img src="./figure/experiments_optimal_k.png" width="450">
 <br>
 Figure 11.
-Optimal chunk numberin elastic pipeline
+Optimal chunk number in the elastic pipeline
 </p>

 We profiled the optimal number of micro-batches $M$ for different pipeline lengths $K$.
 Results are summarized in Figure 11.
 As we can see, different $K$ values lead to different optimal $M$, and the throughput gaps across different M values are large (as shown when $K=8$), which confirms the necessity of an anterior profiler in elastic pipelining.